Wyseguys/Learnin/readme.md

 # TODO list

-1. Get SASS or somekind of CSS project to output into the build folder
+1. Limit the amount of bootstrap crap you included
+2. Handwrite enough CSS to load the page without anything else